 Run the setup utility each time you add or remove an option or connect or disconnect a peripheral device.
 At startup, the computer compares the actual system configuration to the configuration information stored in CMOS RAM.
 If there is a discrepancy, the computer prompts you to run the setup utility.

 CMOS RAM is battery powered when AC power is removed, so it retains stored information when the computer is turned off.
-When the battery fails, replace the battery as described in the "Installing Optional Hardware" section.
+When the battery fails, replace the battery.
 Then, run the setup utility to re-enter the information.